Thomas & Friends: Hero of the Rails

-Thomas & Friends: Hero of the Rails is a 2009 British computer-animated adventure film and feature-length special of the British television series, Thomas & Friends.
-The film is produced by HIT Entertainment with animation from Nitrogen Studios.
-It introduces full CGI animation replacing live-action models, and the addition of a voice cast for the characters alongside the narration to the TV series.
+Thomas & Friends: Hero of the Rails is a 2009 British animated adventure film and the third feature-length special based on the British television series Thomas & Friends.
+The film was produced and distributed by HIT Entertainment with animation production by Canadian-based Nitrogen Studios.
+The movie centres on Thomas finding a long-lost engine from Japan named Hiro and attempting to repair him, opposed by malicious private engine Spencer.